Five things you can do to take care of your mental health

 2. Prioritise quality sleep

 Sleep and mental health are intricately connected.
 Poor sleep can exacerbate stress, anxiety, and depression, while sufficient rest is essential for cognitive function and emotional regulation.
 The National Sleep Foundation recommends adults aim for 7–9 hours of quality sleep each night.
+Many adults feel best with roughly seven to nine hours of sleep each night, but the exact amount that feels right can vary from person to person.

 Adopting healthy sleep hygiene practices, such as maintaining a consistent sleep schedule, reducing screen time before bed, and creating a relaxing bedtime routine, can improve sleep quality.
 Research in the Journal of Clinical Sleep Medicine highlights that mindfulness practices and cognitive-behavioral therapy (CBT) are particularly effective in managing insomnia and improving overall mental health.